 After 20 years, the abandoned military complex has a chance to get a completely new role.

-In 2019, the lead partner Municipality of Plitvice Lakes has won a national tender and got a historic opportunity to turn the base into a powerful engine for regional green growth and sustainable development.
+In 2019, the lead GWT2P partner, the Municipality of Plitvice Lakes, has won a national tender and got a historic opportunity to turn the base into a powerful engine for regional green growth and sustainable development.

 Self-sustaining development of the base that is now a key part of the large regional tourist destination with 2Parks as the leading attractions, can become a reality even during its present dehumanized phase through well-prepared, socioeconomically patient and inclusive work.